Mesotherapy: The Low Down On Meso-Mania

 Needle-free mesotherapy is quite different to the kind envisaged by Dr. Pistor.
 This is when a medical instrument, such as an ultrasound current or galvanic device, is used to "push" a topically applied cream, gel or medication into the skin via means of external massage.
 Treatments billed as "fat cavitation" are now very popular, and these employ the same technique as needle-free mesotherapy - albeit marketed under a different name.
 Professional solutions that contain caffeine or l-carnitine (a fat carrier solution) are used for needle free treatments.
 These can help metabolise fat and break down the connective tissue that causes cellulite.

-Mesotherapy injections could actually be better than lipo for treating localised pockets of cellulite.
-They can break down cellulite's tough fibroblast stronghold and encourage lymphatic drainage.
-Moreover, they can be precisely targeted and injected into dimpled areas - gaining a significant advantage over liposuction in this area.
+Mesotherapy injections could actually be better than liposuction for treating localised pockets of fat and cellulite.
+For example, they're capable of breaking down cellulite's tough fibroblast stronghold and can be performed superficially and subcutaneously, unlike surgical liposuction.
+The PC/DC solution used also encourages better lymphatic drainage.
+As they can be precisely targeted and injected into dimpled areas, they have a significant advantage over imprecise methods of liposuction in certain areas.
 Dr. Lionel Bisson (US proponent of mesotherapy) states in his book, The Cellulite Cure: "Mesotherapy is a multi-faceted approach to successfully treating cellulite - one that offers significant advantages over methods such as liposuction."